A deliciously fragrant recipe for miso udon noodle soup. Suitable for vegans. A great recipe to encourage noodle-loving kids to try something new.

 For the soup

-Bring the vegetable stock to the boil in a medium saucepan.
-Add the carrots and beans and cook for 10 minutes or until soft.
+Add the rest of the vegetable stock and bring to the boil before adding the carrots and green beans.
+Reduce the heat to low, cover and simmer for 8-10 minutes or until the vegetables are soft.

 Add the pak choi leaves and cooked udon noodles and heat through.
 Season to taste with salt and pepper

 Serve with the roasted tofu, chopped spring onions and black sesame seeds.